-Canadian teen sports spoof sounds infinitely worse than it plays.
-Indeed, between pic’s premise (the sport in question is chess) and its prelude, "Hatley High” had nowhere to go but up.
-Already out on DVD in Canada and theatrically sold in Russia, "Hatley” could find loyal following on cable and home vid.
+Canadian teen sports spoof — like many films at the Hamptons fest this year — sounds infinitely worse than it plays.
+Indeed, between pic’s premise (the sport in question is chess) and its prelude (a video docu on the titular school with a Brit twit voiceover), “Hatley High” had nowhere to go but up.
+But character driven comedy quickly builds credibility and affection for its affably oddball townsfolk.
+Already out on DVD in Canada and theatrically sold in Russia (where pic’s lack of chess smarts apparently tickles auds), “Hatley” could find loyal following on cable and home vid.

 New kid on the block Tommy (Nicholas Wright) discovers his recently deceased mother was a legendary chess wiz and local heroine in the chess-obsessed town.
 Initially courted for his presumed genius at the board, Tommy is soon accepted on his own merits.
 He effortlessly attracts the school’s brainy, beautiful head cheerleader Hyacinthe (Rachelle Lefevre), whose rousing pompom-waving chess cheers run along the lines of “take a look we got your rook.”

 Tommy’s romance with Hyacinthe evolves charmingly, proceeding amid head-butting male confrontations with chess team captain Shaun (James A. Woods).
 One measure of pic’s strangeness (or perhaps only its Canadian-ness) is Tommy’s heroic gesture, once he has been goaded into a game by his g.f., to deliberately lose the match, a move soon recognized by his opponent as an overt act of contempt.